sergeybykov85/ic-storage-service/README.md

 ***
 ## Attention:
+_The share source code uses Sha256.mo library.
+The code of this file is not modified.
+Maybe a little later, the "vessel package management tool" will be applied for the project to include such libaries like sha256 as a dependency instead of file copying approach._

 Chunk upload, http endpoint are not a part of the Milestone#1.
 It will be delivered in the next milestone as it was declared.
 Some methods and data model were declared but will be utilized in the milestone#2.